JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="linting-the-html-css-and-javascript"></a>
 ### Linting the HTML, CSS and JavaScript
-Time restrictions prevented me from linting in my HTML code.
-I had been intending to use Django's djlint tool for this point, which has proven very useful in the past in finding orphan closing nodes, etc..
-The small bit of configuration that I had prepared for this uncompleted process would be seen in a .djlint file on the root directory.
+I linted the HTML code using djlint (``djlint templates`` on the command line and using the ini file shown below).

 ```
 [django-lint]
 disable = attribute-lowercase
 ```

+I ignored the linting errors I found on django boilerplate templates that I was not using.
+As a result, there was little linting to do (most of my linting was already completed in the 2nd interation of this project).

-I did no linting either on my fairly modestly sized custom-made base.css file, as it was easy enough to check their formatting and layout manually.
+I did no linting either on my fairly modestly sized custom-made base.css file, as it was easy enough (I hope) to check their formatting and layout manually.

 Nor did I lint the JavaScript contained in the project.
 From experience, I can say that this process would have been a little more involved.
 The tool I generally use for this purpose is ESLint, which requires a good deal more configuration (and, among other complications, an update of GitPod's standard version of Node.js) to set up as compared the other two linters mentioned above.